astronomer/docs/astro/use-cases/multi-channel-alerting-systems.md

 id: multi-channel-alerting-systems
 ---

-When orchestrating data pipelines, it's key that you know when something goes wrong, whether that's a business critical pipeline failing or a DAG that provides data for another team taking longer than normal to complete.
+When orchestrating data pipelines, it's key that you know when something goes wrong.
+It could be that a business critical DAG failed or that a DAG that provides data for another team took longer than normal to complete.
 A common consideration when running Airflow at scale is how to alert your team in different scenarios.

 Airflow has built-in notification mechanisms for common use cases, but they have some limitations.
 For the cases where Airflow notifications aren't sufficient, [Astro alerts](https://docs.astronomer.io/astro/alerts) provide an additional level of observability.